kalemriah/kalemriah/README.md

 <a href="https://github.com/kalemriah/Creating-A-Security-Audit">Creating A Security Audit</a><br/>
 A detailed walkthrough on how to create a security audit for a fake company with topics tackled such as Risk Assessment, NIST Cyber Security Framework, and understanding Compliance and Regulation standards

+<a href="https://github.com/kalemriah/Analyzing-A-Network-Attack">Analzying A Network Attack</a><br/>
+An activity in which I analyze a network attack and use packet sniffer data from wireshark to analyze the attack.
+Topics such as: Network intrusion, Wireshark, Reading Network Packets, DoS attacks, DDoS attacks, SYN flood attacks

   <h2> About Me </h2><br/>